FrantisekSilhan/NexTool/README.md

 ### Todo

-- [ ] Create admin group for managing files, invite codes, etc.
+- [ ] Create admin group for managing files, invite codes, etc (manager all users: ban, unban, change groups; manage all files: remove files and change visibility; manage all invite codes: remove invite codes)
-- [ ] Add groups for uploading bigger files, being able to generate invite codes.
+- [ ] Add groups for uploading bigger files, being able to generate invite codes
 - [ ] Add option to make private file public by link or private (now it is public by link)
+- [ ] Create error page
+- [ ] Add option to convert images to gif (for discord)
+- [ ] Add option to delete a file
+- [ ] Add file embed for discord
+- [ ] Add image compression

 ## Getting Started